 They created a magnet fishing rod using a stick and some string.
 Used plastic toys for space rubbish and made an ‘Iron chicken’ using kitchen foil with a magnet inside.
-It wasn’t quite accurate to the story, but they did very well with the resources they had.
+It wasn’t entirely accurate to the story, but they did very well with the resources they had.

 Magnet Experiments for Older Children

 This magnetic slime and electromagnetic train Frugal Fun for Boys look AMAZING!!

 Extract iron from breakfast cereal?
 Remember to be very careful using strong magnets.

 Babble Dabble Do has some incredible magnet tricks that are like magic!